wavefrontHQ/docs/pages/doc/ui_charts.md

 The chart above has 240 point buckets and the resolution of each bucket is 30 sec.
 If a source is sending 1 point per second, each bucket summarizes 30 points.
 On the other hand, if the source is sending 1 point every minute, no summarization occurs.
-If you choose the **Count** summarization method you can see how many points are in each bucket.
+If you choose the **Count** summarization method, you can see how many points are in each bucket.

 ### Factors That Affect Chart Resolution